mavolin/logstract/CONTRIBUTING.md

 If possible and appropriate you should fully test the code you submit.
 Each function exposed and unexposed should have a signle test, which either tests directly or is split into subtests, preferrably table-driven.

+In an effort to reduce the loc in test while improving the quality of feedback on errors, [testify](https://github.com/stretchr/testify) is used for testing.

 #### Naming

 Please prefix your variables correctly: